HitKeep Security Model for Analytics Deployments

 | Anonymous usage statistics | Not collected |

-You can run HitKeep core analytics in a restricted network with no outbound internet access when optional outbound features are disabled.
+You can run HitKeep core analytics in a restricted network with no outbound internet access when optional outbound features, including configured operational webhooks, are disabled.

 Verification: The full source is MIT-licensed on GitHub.
 Audit cmd/ and internal/ for outbound integrations such as favicon lookup, mail delivery, S3 backup/archive paths, or optional AI provider calls before using HitKeep in a tightly restricted network.